The Hamptons

-The Hamptons, part of the East End of Long Island, consist of the towns of Southampton and East Hampton, which together compose the South Fork of Long Island, in Suffolk County, New York.
-The Hamptons are a popular seaside resort and one of the historical summer colonies of the northeastern United States.
+The Hamptons are a group of seaside communities on the East End of Long Island in Suffolk County, New York.
+The region consists of the towns of Southampton and East Hampton which form the South Fork of Long Island.
+The area developed from early agricultural and fishing settlements and became a well-known seaside resort and summer colony by the late nineteenth century.